ShreyasSawai09/devsecops-tutorial/killerkoda-tutorial/step4.md

 Key options used in CI:

 - `--failOnCVSS 7.0` fail pipeline on high/critical issues (CVSS ≥ 7.0)
-- `--format HTML,JSON,SARIF` produce rich reports for different tools
+- `--format HTML --format JSON --format SARIF` produce rich reports for different tools
 - `--out reports/dependency-check` save artifacts for review
 - `--suppression suppressions.xml` ignore known false positives

+**Note**: The tutorial tries the real dependency-check tool first.
+If it fails due to NVD access restrictions (403 errors), the fallback mock data approach ensures you can still learn the concepts.
+In production environments, you would configure proper CVE database access or use alternative data sources.

 ## Easter Egg Clue #2